enterspeedhq/enterspeed-docs/docs/welcome.md

 For very simple forms you could also ingest the infomation about the form like submit url, a list of form fields and their type and render the form on the client.

-Once a user submits the form, the content is send to the server hosting the form, typically using a `POST` request.
+Once a user submits the form, the content is send to an endpoint handling the form submission, typically using a `POST` request.
+It could be a custom endpoint or the form builder software hosting the form

 </details>